Gold (1974 film)

 Gold is a 1974 British thriller film starring Roger Moore and Susannah York and directed by Peter R. Hunt.
 It was based on the 1970 novel Gold Mine by Wilbur Smith.
-Moore plays Rodney "Rod" Slater, general manager of a South African gold mine, who is instructed by his boss Steyner (Bradford Dillman) to break through an underground dike into what he is told is a rich seam of gold.
+Moore plays Rod Slater, general manager of a South African gold mine, who is instructed by his boss Manfred Steyner (Bradford Dillman) to break through an underground dike into what he is told is a rich seam of gold.
 Meanwhile, he falls in love with Steyner's wife Terry, played by York.
-In the United States, the film was released only as part of a double bill.
+In the United States, the film was released only as part of a double bill with The Taking of Pelham One Two Three.